-"A BILL FOR AN ACT RELATING TO PROBATION,"
+"A BILL FOR AN ACT RELATING TO CAMPAIGN CONTRIBUTIONS,"

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Judiciary and O‘ahu County Committee on Legislative Priorities of the Democratic Party of Hawai‘i.
+Your Committee received testimony in support of this measure from the Campaign Spending Commission, Common Cause Hawaii, and four individuals.

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1667, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1667, H.D.
-1, S.D.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2147, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2147, S.D.
 1, and be placed on the calendar for Third Reading.